Area Information

 Day Hikes

 Always hike with bear spray in the Yellowstone area.
+Be bear aware.

 Knox Lake - An easy to moderate 4-mile hike through wooded and meadow country to a small lake full of brook trout in the Absaroka-Beartooth Wilderness.
 Trail begins at the Bear Creek Trailhead, about 10 miles north of Gardiner on a gravel Forest Service road.